-10. Ethical considerations
+Ethical considerations

-This evaluation will be conducted in accordance with the principles outlined in the UNEG 'Ethical Guidelines for Evaluation.
-The contractor must safeguard the rights and confidentiality of information providers, interviewees, and stakeholders through measures to ensure compliance with legal and other relevant codes governing collection of data and reporting on data.
+This evaluation will be conducted in accordance with the principles outlined in the UNEG 'Ethical Guidelines for Evaluation'.
+The evaluator must safeguard the rights and confidentiality of information providers, interviewees, and stakeholders through measures to ensure compliance with legal and other relevant codes governing collection of data and reporting on data.
 The contractor must also ensure security of collected information before and after the evaluation and protocols to ensure anonymity and confidentiality of sources of information where that is expected.
-The information knowledge and data gathered in the evaluation process must also be solely used for the evaluation and not for other uses without the express authorization of UNDP and partners.
+The information and data gathered in the evaluation process must also be solely used for the evaluation and not for other uses without the express authorization of UNDP and partners.

-The contractor will be held to the highest ethical standards and are required to sign a Code of Conduct upon acceptance of the assignment.
+The evaluator will be held to the highest ethical standards and are required to sign a Code of Conduct upon acceptance of the assignment.

-11. Submission of application
+Submission of application

-Qualified applicants are required to submit both technical and financial proposals through the link provided.
+Qualified candidate is required to submit both technical and financial proposals through the link provided.